what-the-sid/ArduPilot/README.md

 # ArduPilot
-THE ArduPilot new JSparser which is capable of reading all 'FMT' in the binary log
+New ArduPilot JSparser which is capable of reading all 'FMT' in the binary log.